 Increasing emphasis on climate change and its relation to pollution has led to the creation of environmentally friendly cars.
 It’s something of a paradigm shift from gasoline-powered cars, which, according to Green Car Reports, have dominated the industry for 140 years.
 It’s strange to consider charging your vehicle rather than pumping fuel into it, but statistics show that the idea of going green is taking hold in the automotive world.

 Electric Vehicles and Plug-In Hybrid Electric Vehicles compose only a fraction of today’s car population.
-However, the number is growing; there were a mere 25,382 EVs in the U.S. in 2011 and 160,191 EVs in the U.S. by 2016, according to the U.S. Energy Information Administration.
+However, the number is growing; there was a mere 25,382 EVs in the U.S. in 2011 and 160,191 EVs in the U.S. by 2016, according to the U.S. Energy Information Administration.
 The EIA also predicts that EVs and PHEVs will become more prevalent after 2020 with emerging light-duty models.

 The government plays a role in the automotive industry’s rising green tide as well.
 Several incentives and laws coax buyers toward purchasing environmentally friendly vehicles.
 A total of nine states to date have embraced the Zero-Emission Vehicle program originally introduced by California.
 ZEV is designed to lower overall greenhouse gas emissions from transportation by mandating that automakers sell a certain amount of EVs, PHEVs, and hydrogen cell vehicles.
 The IRS also offers tax credits ranging from $2,500 to $7,500 for those who purchase EVs, and the Office of Energy Efficiency and Renewable Energy notes that other rebates and perks may be available depending on individual circumstance and location.